HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

 deform_conv2d                            Yes      No       No      No    torchvision.ops
-nms                                      Yes      Yes      No      No    torchvision.ops roi_align                                Yes      No       No      No    torchvision.ops _safe_softmax                            Yes      Yes      Yes     No    torch.ops
+nms                                      Yes      Yes      No      No    torchvision.ops roi_align                                Yes      No       No      No    torchvision.ops alias                                    Yes      Yes      Yes     Yes   torch.ops index                                    Yes      Yes      Yes     No    torch.ops rrelu_with_noise_functional              Yes      Yes      Yes     No    torch.ops
 ====================================  ======== ======== ======== ======= ======================

 PyTorch Operators Support Summary - Integer types